SECRET TALES

 “Why do you say that?”

 “Really?!
 I couldn’t, are you sure?”
-Casio said unbelieving.
+Casio exclaimed unbelieving.

 “Be right there!”
 Casio said before turning to Rufus, “Thanks” he said, and smiled at him gratefully.